-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 2 Notes There does appear to have been a degree of upgrading of the central heating system although radiators are of mixed style/age and some radiator TRV's are damaged.
+A radiator was noted within a Wet room cupboard.
+A Gas Safe registered contractor can advise further.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.